 The laughter part?
 The laughter came from the vacation planning, and then the vacation itself.
 I was gifted with the presence of some dear friends.
 My fellow admins gave up precious vacation time and scrounged together money to attend my August wedding.
 For four glorious days, I had most of my best friends by my side to make me laugh at some of the most idiotic things: there was the night that a June Bug flew into our rental house and landed on Jessica Koning.
 Jess picked it up and screamed “June Bug” and threw it directly into my cleavage!
 We all laughed until our sides hurt.
 One night, we all went to see Gary Sinise’s Lt.
 Dan Band in concert, and left the place starving.
 So we found an IHOP that looked like it was built in the 1960s.
 The place was crowded and we struggled to get a table to fit 8 of us.
 We were then served by the world’s worst waiter.
 Our orders were all botched, the service was slow, requests for water were ignored, and then the show started.
 What show, you ask?
 The manager and the cook started a shouting match that seemed to go on forever.
 Words were flung around, and there was a meat cleaver in the cook’s hand at one point.
 But instead of leaving the IHOP angry, my fellow admins, my sisters, all left the crazy restaurant with smiles on our faces.

-That week I learned that love and laughter rei'll do anything to make you smileally can heal all manner of ailments.
+That week I learned that love and laughter really can heal all manner of ailments.
 I think the late Audrey Hepburn said it best: “I love people who make me laugh.
 I honestly think it’s the thing I like most, to laugh.
 It cures a multitude of ills.
 It’s probably the most important thing in a person.”